neerajbaid/NBSlideUpView/README.md

 =============
 ####By [@2neeraj](http://twitter.com/2neeraj)

-This is a highly customizable modal view that slides up from the bottom of the screen.
+This is a highly customizable, sticky modal view that slides up from the bottom of the screen.
 NBSlideUpView can be dragged off the screen or dismissed programatically.

 ![](example.gif)